ynotopec/api-realtime-ai/README.md

 ### Observability & instrumentation

-* **Structured logs**: requests are logged as JSON with request ID, trace/span IDs, path, method, status, latency, and optional user/model/token metadata.
+* **Structured logs**: requests are logged as JSON with request ID, trace/span IDs, path, method, status, latency, and optional user/model/token metadata. `x-request-id` and `x-trace-id` are echoed on responses to aid correlation.
 Override verbosity via `LOG_LEVEL`.
 * **Tracing**: OpenTelemetry tracer/meter providers are configured on startup.
 Set `OTEL_EXPORTER_OTLP_ENDPOINT` to point at your collector (default `http://localhost:4318`), and tune sampling with `OTEL_TRACES_SAMPLER_RATIO`.
 * **Metrics**: Prometheus metrics are exposed at `/metrics` (request counters/latency, token throughput, model inference durations, and in-flight requests).
 Scrape this endpoint directly or forward via your collector.